wallabag/wallabag/docs/en/user/installation.rst

 Configuration on Nginx
 ~~~~~~~~~~~~~~~~~~~~~~

-Assuming you install wallabag in the ``/var/www/wallabag`` folder, here's the recipe for wallabag :
+Assuming you installed wallabag in the ``/var/www/wallabag`` folder, here's the recipe for wallabag :

 ::